David James Bohart Accused Of Murdering A Tucson Woman The Same Day He’s Released From Prison

 — TucsonNewsNow (@TucsonNewsNow) November 24, 2018

-Following up on the second phone call, police were able to locate Jones’ body.
+Following up on the second phone call, police were able to locate Jones’s body.
 She had died of two stab wounds, according to the Washington Times, and had been dead since Monday.
 Police also found Bohart’s file of prison records at the home.

 On Friday, police arrested Bohart at a Tucson motel.
-It remains unclear, as of this writing, what led them to his location.
+It remains unclear what led them to his location.
 Regardless, he was taken back downtown, and as of this writing, remains behind bars.
 It remains unclear if he has an attorney.

 Also unclear, as of this writing, is a possible motive for this alleged murder.